John Barnes: Liverpool

 Barnes and several other senior players had a strained relationship with Souness as the manager tried to impose new methods quickly.
 Many senior pros resented his hard discipline approach as well as the increased pressure in training.
 Barnes also once had to make a public apology to Souness after he gave an interview criticising the tactics employed by the manager before an important match.
 Young teammate Robbie Fowler also said in his autobiography that Souness felt at the time Barnes was past his best, but in Fowler's (and others') opinion he still had a lot to offer and was still one of the most talented players at the club.

 Souness later stated in his autobiography that Barnes, due to his injuries, was now taking a "less demanding" central midfield playmaker's role as opposed to a goalscoring winger.
 Despite the effects of the injuries, Barnes was still regarded as one of the club and country's best players and Souness noted that Barnes "Retained his quality on the ball, using it well and rarely losing possession".
 Mark Walters, who had played for Souness at Rangers, had been purchased as cover/competition for Barnes but failed to displace him.

-After Liverpool's league title in 1990, they were usurped by Arsenal, Leeds United, Manchester United and Blackburn Rovers each winning the league at least once.
-Under Roy Evans, Barnes and younger players like Steve McManaman, Jamie Redknapp and Fowler (who had been given their debuts by either Dalglish or Souness) won the 1994–95 Football League Cup and were 1996 FA Cup final runners-up due to Eric Cantona's goal that gave United a second league and FA Cup double in three seasons.
-Liverpool's Spice Boys team drew stinging criticism for wearing matching cream Armani suits to the final.
+Following Liverpool's league title in 1990, they were usurped by Arsenal, Leeds, Manchester United and Blackburn Rovers each winning the league at least once.
+Under Roy Evans, Barnes and younger players like the team's new talisman Steve McManaman, midfielder Jamie Redknapp, and Fowler (who had been given their debuts by either Dalglish or Souness) won the 1995 Football League Cup final (which saw Barnes complete the set of domestic honours) and were 1996 FA Cup final runners-up due to Eric Cantona's goal.
+Liverpool's Spice Boys team of this era drew stinging criticism for wearing matching cream Armani suits to the latter final.
+On the final day of the 1994–95 season, Barnes scored the equaliser followed by Redknapp's late winner for Liverpool against league leaders Blackburn, the latter goal greeted by "near silence at Anfield", in a game that could have handed the league title to bitter rivals Manchester United had they also won their game.
+Barnes later reflected: "As professionals we certainly wanted to win the game and of course we did just that.
+However, we did not want Manchester United to win the league, so fortunately West Ham did Blackburn a favour by drawing with United."